 I love when this happens in my travels.
 A moment drinking coffee under a lemon tree in the south of Spain, a garden or a lake or a swimming hole discovered with no one else around.

-When you’re out for a meal with people you met during your travels, and you feel happy, content, and right.
-That feeling that you’re right where you’re meant to be.
+When you’re out for a meal with people you met during your travels, and you feel content and right.

 Origin: The Dictionary of Obscure Sorrows – John Koenig